kmwang123/cme211-notes/lecture-21/lecture-21.md

  boost: sum = 6.71089e+07, time = 3.97976 seconds
 direct: sum = 6.71089e+07, time = 0.184732 seconds
 ```
+We're still quite a bit slower than the standard linear run of the data even when we disable the range checks

 ### Compiler optimization

 Enable compiler optimizations with the `-O3` argument.
+Boost is still a bit slower, but not bad!
 With range checking:

 Output: